Clery Act – Campus Security Policies

-The Campus Security Act requires colleges and universities to:
+The Campus Security Act legally requires colleges and universities to:

 - publish an annual report every year by October 1 that contains three years of campus crime statistics and certain campus security policy statements.

 - disclose crime statistics for the campus, public areas immediately adjacent to or running through the campus, and certain non-campus facilities and remote classrooms.
 The statistics must be gathered from security, local law enforcement, and other University officials who have “significant responsibility for student and campus activities.”

 - provide “timely warning” notices of those crimes that have occurred and pose an ongoing “threat to students and employees.”

 disclose in a public crime log “any crime that occurred on campus or within the patrol jurisdiction of the campus security department and is reported to the security department.”

 The Robert Morris University Office of Operations is responsible for preparing and distributing this report.
 We work with many other departments and agencies, such as the RMU Security Department, Office of Student Affairs, the Office of Human Resources, Local Police Departments, and neighboring universities to compile the information.

 All students, employees, and guests should promptly report criminal incidents, accidents, and other emergencies to the local police Department by dialing 911.
 Individuals may also report incidents to a university official or the security department.